candycode/qpy/README.md

 it is not possible to automatically resolve the parameter types.

 Some of this will be, to some extent, fixed in the future since it is possible to check types from the Python C api.

+One option is to use a Qt->Python signature mapper to decide how to translate overloaded methods to Python functions(as done in QLua).

-Signal to slot binding does work without any type resolution issue iff method signatures are specified as strings.
+Signal to slot binding does work without any type resolution issue if and only if method signatures are specified as strings.

 Todo
 ----